beardgame/audio/README.md

 ```cs
 var source = new Source();
 ```

-Under the hood this will request a new source from OpenAL.
-Most implementations of OpenAL have a maximum number of sources, so it is recommended you use sources sparingly and dispose them whenever you are ready with them.
-You can use the `AudioConfig` to specify the maximum number of sources you want the library to allow.
-The library can choose to silently fail to prevent your application from crashing if more than the maximum number of sources are requested.

 A source can be played, but we need to tell it what buffers it should read the data from.
 We can use the sound buffers we created previously: